 Kyle Day is from Spring Branch, Texas, and graduated from Smithson Valley High School in 2012.
 He holds a Bachelor of Music in Music Studies from Texas State University (Cum Laude) and a Masters in Music Education from the University of North Texas (Summa Cum Laude) .
 He studied Trumpet with Jack Laumer, conducting with Dr. Kyle Glaser and Mr. Matthew Holzner, and music education courses with Dr. Mary Ellen Cavitt, and Dr. Amy Simmons.
 While at Texas State, Kyle performed in Concert, Jazz, Salsa, Orchestra, and Baroque Trumpet ensembles, as well as the Bobcat Marching Band where he held the position of Trumpet Section Leader.
 Kyle has also actively taught lessons and masterclasses as well as guest conducted ensembles in the Central Texas area.
 He also worked as a Marching Band Technician for Dripping Springs High School in 2015, and completed his student-teaching at Claudia Taylor Johnson High School in San Antonio, Texas.
 While at Johnson HS, he was under the mentorship of Jarrett Lipman, Alan Sharps, and Jordan Stern.

 Kyle's professional affiliations include Texas Bandmasters Association, Texas Music Educators Association, International Trumpet Guild, NAfME, and Phi Mu Alpha Sinfonia.
-Mr. Day is looking forward to his sixth year as a part of the Unicorn Band Family and will be serving as an Assistant Band Director at New Braunfels High School.
+Mr. Day is looking forward to his seventh year as a part of the Unicorn Band Family and will be serving as the Associate Director of Bands at New Braunfels High School.
 He directs the Symphonic Winds, Concert Band, runs the Chamber Music program, co-teaches the Ninth Grade Center bands, facilitates the Marching Program, and oversees the NBHS instrument inventory.